junxit/us-congress-bills-116/bill.md

 ## § 3.
 Energy-water oversight and coordination

-- **(a)** *In general* The Secretary, in coordination with other relevant Federal agencies, shall establish an Energy-Water Subcommittee of the Energy Advisory Board to promote and enable improved energy and water resource data collection, reporting, and technological innovation.
-The Subcommittee shall consist of—
+- **(a)** *In general* In carrying out the research, development, and demonstration activities outlined in section 2, the Secretary, in coordination with other relevant Federal agencies, shall establish an Energy-Water Committee to promote and enable improved energy and water resource data collection, reporting, and technological innovation.
+The Committee shall consist of—
   - **(1)** representation from each program within the Department and each Federal agency that conducts research related to the energy-water nexus; and
-  - **(2)** non-Federal members, including representatives of research and academic institutions, States, and industry, who have expertise in technologies and practices relating to the energy-water nexus.
+  - **(2)** non-Federal members, including representatives of research and academic institutions, State, local, and tribal governments, public utility commissions, and industry, who have expertise in technologies, technological innovations, or practices relating to the energy-water nexus.
-- **(b)** *Functions* The Subcommittee shall—
+- **(b)** *Functions* The Committee shall, in carrying out section 2—
-  - **(1)** make recommendations on the development and integration of data collection and data communication standards and protocols to agencies and entities currently engaged in collecting the data for the energy-water nexus;
+  - **(1)** make recommendations on the development and integration of data collection and data communication standards and protocols, including models and modeling results, to agencies and entities currently engaged in collecting the data for the energy-water nexus;
-  - **(2)** recommend ways to make improvements to Federal water use data to increase understanding of trends in energy generation and fuel production;
+  - **(2)** recommend ways to make improvements to Federal water use data to increase understanding of trends in energy generation and fuel production, including non-cooling water uses;
   - **(3)** recommend best practices for utilizing information from existing monitoring networks to provide nationally uniform water and energy use and infrastructure data; and
-  - **(4)** conduct annual technical workshops, including at least 1 regional workshop annually, to facilitate information exchange among Federal, regional, State, local, and tribal governments and private sector experts on technologies that encourage the conservation and efficient use of water and energy.
+  - **(4)** conduct annual technical workshops, including at least one regional workshop annually, to facilitate information exchange among Federal, regional, State, local, and tribal governments and private sector experts on technologies that encourage the conservation and efficient use of water and energy.
-- **(c)** *Reports* Not later than 1 year after the date of enactment of this Act, and at least once every 2 years thereafter, the Subcommittee, through the Secretary, shall transmit to Congress a report on its findings and activities under this section.
+- **(c)** *Reports* Not later than 1 year after the date of enactment of this Act, and at least once every 2 years thereafter, the Committee, through the Secretary, shall transmit to Congress a report on its findings and activities under this section.
+- **(d)** *Applicability of Federal Advisory Committee Act* Except as otherwise provided in this section, the Federal Advisory Committee Act (5 U.S.C.
+App.) shall apply to the Committee.

 ## § 4.
-Mandates
+Rule of construction

-Nothing in this Act shall be construed to require State, tribal, or local governments to take any action that may result in an increased financial burden to such governments by restricting the use of water by such governments.
+Notwithstanding any other provision of law, nothing in this Act shall be construed to require State, tribal, or local governments to provide additional data for Federal purposes, or to take any action that may result in an increased financial burden to such governments by restricting the use of water by such governments.

 ## § 5.
 Coordination and nonduplication